mm6/ethereum-lab3/README.md

 12. Also, keep a copy of the transaction ID.
 In a recent transaction, my transaction ID was 4CTARWVWGPBL6G4GOKBIQQLKH5NOHOGV3EVF5XMFQGIGUA72HN6Q.

 Next, we want to visit the Algorand blockchain using API's.
 "API" stands for Application Programmer Interface.
 There are two API's available.
 One is the Algorand Node V2 and the other is the Algorand Indexer V2.
+We will use the Algorand Indexer V2 API.

 13. First, we will view the details of the genesis block on the Algorand testnet, we need to generate the following HTTP request and send it to the Algorand explorer API.